Sakhee89/sakhee-server/README.md

 ## Environment variables

-To begin, create three environment variable files at the root level, and replace the default with out own database.
+To begin, create three environment variable files at the root level, and replace the default with your own database.

 First environment variable: .env.test, in this file add the line PGDATABASE=<your_database_test>

 Second environment variable: .env.development, in this file add the line PGDATABASE=<your_database>

-Third environment variable: .env.production, in this file add the line DATABASE_URL=<URL of hosted database>
+Third environment variable: .env.production, in this file add the line DATABASE_URL=<Your_hosted_URL_database>

 ## Versions